kaczla/list-lm/data/readme/model_links.md

 - [MMF](https://github.com/facebookresearch/mmf) - MMF is a modular framework for vision and language multimodal research
 - [ModuleFormer](https://github.com/IBM/ModuleFormer) - ModuleFormer is a MoE-based architecture that includes two different types of experts: stick-breaking attention heads and feedforward experts.
 We released a collection of ModuleFormer-based Language Models (MoLM) ranging in scale from 4 billion to 8 billion parameters.
 - [Mosaic composer](https://github.com/mosaicml/composer) - Composer is a PyTorch library that enables you to train neural networks faster, at lower cost, and to higher accuracy.
 Train neural networks up to 7x faster.
+- [MoV and MoLoRA](https://github.com/for-ai/parameter-efficient-moe) - This repository contains the official code for the paper: "Pushing Mixture of Experts to the Limit: Extremely Parameter Efficient MoE for Instruction Tuning."
 - [MS-AMP](https://github.com/azure/ms-amp) - MS-AMP is an automatic mixed precision package for deep learning developed by Microsoft.
 - [multimodal](https://github.com/facebookresearch/multimodal) - TorchMultimodal is a PyTorch library for training state-of-the-art multimodal multi-task models at scale.
 - [nanoGPT](https://github.com/karpathy/nanoGPT) - The simplest, fastest repository for training/finetuning medium-sized GPTs.